bnijboer/phoenix/README.md

 **Notes**:
 - This project is far from complete (especially in terms of styling), but I decided to set it to public to showcase my current understanding of Laravel and Vue.
-- I disabled the ability for users to register an account for now, as I am still considering whether I want other users apart from me (the admin) and my mother (the only editor) to own an account.
+- I disabled the ability for users to register an account for now, as I am still contemplating if I want other users apart from me (the admin) and my mother (the only editor) to own an account.
 I may enable registration in the future though, considering I'd like comments on blogposts to be allowed for registered users only.

 ### Instructions